Orange-OpenSource/ods-android/docs/components/NavigationBottom.md

 Please follow [accessibility criteria for development](https://a11y-guidelines.orange.com/en/mobile/android/development/).

-Note that TalkBack already reads the bottom navigation items labels so the content descriptions of the `OdsBottomNavigationItemIcon`s can be empty.
+Note that TalkBack already reads the bottom navigation items labels so the content descriptions of the `OdsBottomNavigationItemIconBuilder`s can be empty.

 ## Implementation